magdalenamae/motus_project/README.md

 # Motus_project
-A ride share application
+## A ride share application
 - Add `.DS_store` to the `.gitignore` file
-_ add a short description to the README file
+- add a short description to the README file
 - add commit and push
+- create a new venv
+- activate the venv
+- pip install flask
+- run app